mattermost/docs/source/configure/configuration-settings.rst

 *Available in legacy Enterprise Edition E20*

+This setting isn't available in the System Console and can only be set in ``config.json``.

 Options for printing Elasticsearch trace errors.
 Accepts ``error``, ``all``, or empty.  ``error`` will create the error trace when initialising the Elasticsearch client and will print any template creation or search query that returns an error as part of the error message. ``all`` will create the three traces (error, trace and info) for the driver and will not print the queries because they will be part of the trace log level of the driver.
-This setting can only be changed from ``config.json`` file, it cannot be changed from the System Console user interface.

 +-------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"Trace": ""`` with string input.                          |